 David Resnick is an inventor, entrepreneur, musician, and biofield researcher in Los Angeles who uses creativity and technology to facilitate fun and flow.

 Mitchell Trichon, PhD, has published and presented research on self-help activities for people who stutter (PWS), at conferences in the U.S, Ireland, Brazil, Argentina, and the Czech Republic.
+He was on the faculty at St. John’s University.
 As a past Board member of the National Stuttering Association he led the national network of adult support groups.
-Mitch is a PWS and teaches at St. John's University.
+Mitch is a PWS and currently works as a clinician.

 Samuel Dunsiger is a freelance journalist and public relations specialist from Toronto, Canada.
 He enjoys fuelling his social media, coffee and sushi addictions (but not all at once).